A-level Results 2021

-Building upon the exceptional results of summer 2019, staff and students are delighted to celebrate the success of our Year 13 students in this very unique year.
-We are immensely proud of how they have managed the disappointment of being denied the opportunity to demonstrate all they have learnt.
-In spite of the significant challenges our students faced, they were able to provide significant evidence to ensure that their centre assessed grades (CAG) delivered an increase, not only in attainment, but also progress from their individual starting points.
+Building upon the exceptional results of summer 2019 and the Centre Assessed Grades (CAG) of 2020, we are delighted to celebrate the success of our Year 13 students in what was, once again, a very unique year.
+We are immensely proud of how they were able to both adapt and successfully navigate their Key Stage 5 studies through a blend of in-person and virtual learning.
+We are also deeply proud of the manner in which they have managed the disappointment of being denied the opportunity to demonstrate all they have learnt through sitting final examinations.
+In spite of the significant challenges our students faced, they were able to provide significant evidence to ensure that their Teacher Assessed Grades (TAG) delivered an increase, not only in attainment, but also progress from their individual starting points.

 Progress and ALPS score